Wisconsin Badgers

 The Wisconsin Badgers are the athletic teams representing the University of Wisconsin–Madison.
 They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision (FBS) sub-level), primarily competing in the Big Ten Conference since the 1896–97 season.
 The women's ice hockey team competes in the Western Collegiate Hockey Association (WCHA), while the men's crew team competes in the Eastern Association of Rowing Colleges (EARC).

-The athletic director is Chris McIntosh, former professional football player and lineman for the Wisconsin Badger football team.
+The athletic director is Shawn Eichorst, who replaced Chris McIntosh after he departed for a role with the Big Ten Conference.
 The Badgers team colors are cardinal and white, and the team mascot is named "Buckingham U. Badger," known as "Bucky Badger."
 The Badgers have several major on-campus facilities, including Camp Randall Stadium, the UW Field House, and the Kohl Center.